top of page

 BRASH Syndrome

-Case Presentation An 80-year-old man with hypertension and type 2 diabetes was found confused and somnolent at home.
+Case Presentation An 80-year-old man was found confused and somnolent at home.
 On EMS arrival, his blood pressure was 73/46 mmHg and heart rate fluctuated between 25 and 50 beats per minute.
 The ECG demonstrated a wide-complex bradycardia (rate 26).
 Atropine had no effect.
 He received intravenous adrenaline.
-On hospital arrival, the patient appeared pale, cold and hypotensive, with clinical signs of pulmonary edema and acute kidney injury
+On hospital arrival, the patient appeared pale, cold and hypotensive, with clinical signs of pulmonary edema and acute kidney injury.
+His creatinine was 260 µmol/L with

 Faraz Afzal